MicrosoftDocs/powerbi-docs/powerbi-docs/service-datasets-discover-across-workspaces.md

 ---
 # Create reports based on datasets from different workspaces (Preview)

-Learn how you can find and use datasets from other workspaces to build reports in your own workspaces.
-To build a report on top of an existing dataset, the first step is to find the dataset, either in the Power service or Power BI Desktop.
+Learn how you can create reports in your own workspaces based on datasets in other workspaces.
+To build a report on top of an existing dataset, start from your My Workspace or from a new experience workspace.
+The first step is to find the dataset, either in the Power service or Power BI Desktop.

 - In the Power BI service: **Get data** > **Published datasets**.
 - In Power BI Desktop: **Get data** > **Power BI datasets**.

     ![Connect to an existing dataset](media/service-datasets-across-workspaces/power-bi-connect-dataset-pk.png)

-In either case, the dataset discovery experience starts in this dialog box, **Select a dataset to create a report**.
+In both cases, the dataset discovery experience starts in this dialog box, **Select a dataset to create a report**.
 You see all the datasets you have access to, regardless of the workspace you are in currently:

 ![Select a dataset](media/service-datasets-across-workspaces/power-bi-select-dataset.png)